Prince Andrew to face sexual abuse trial in US | DW | 12.01.2022

 In the decision made public on Wednesday, Manhattan District Judge Lewis Kaplan said it was premature to consider the prince's efforts to cast doubt on Giuffre's accusations, though he would be allowed to do so at a trial.

-Kaplan added that it was unclear whether a 2009 settlement between Giuffre and Epstein released other parties, such as Prince Andrew, from legal liability.
+Kaplan added that it was still unclear whether the settlement between Giuffre and Epstein released other parties, such as Prince Andrew, from legal liability.

 This breaking news story will be updated as more information becomes available.